Long-time asymptotics and stability for the sine-Gordon equation: Introduction

-The standard iteration using Duhamel formula will give a constant $A(t)$ growing in $t$.
+The standard iteration using the Duhamel formula will give a constant $A(t)$ growing in $t$.
 The growth of this constant is due to solitons.
 If $\vec{f_{n}}$ and $\vec{f}$ support two solitons with different speeds and close initial positions, then clearly the Lipschitz constant will grow in $t$ or depend on $n$.
-To overcome this, we choose a well-designed sequence.
+To overcome this, we choose a well-designed sequence to approximate the rough solution.
 In this sequence, each soliton in $\vec{f}$ will have a corresponding soliton in $\vec{f}_{n}$ with the same speed.
-By making use of the Beals-Coifman representation of solutions and appealing to the uniform resolvent estimates developed in Section \ref{sec:stability}, we can get a global Lipschitz estimate with constant independent of $t$ .
-This gives us a uniform estimate in the approximation.
-Therefore, now we can exchange the order of limits to obtain the asymptotic information of $\vec{f}(t)$ from $\vec{f}_{n}(t)$.
+By making use of the Beals-Coifman representation of solutions and appealing to the \emph{uniform resolvent estimates} developed in Section \ref{sec:stability}, we can get a global Lipschitz estimate with constants independent of $t$.
+This gives us a uniform estimate in the approximation which allows us to exchange the order of limits and obtain the asymptotic information of $\vec{f}(t)$ from $\vec{f}_{n}(t)$.

 \item[3] To give the intuition for the weights in the energy space, we first note that by a simple Cauchy-Schwarz argument, $L^{2,s}\subset L^{1}$ for $s>\frac{1}{2}$.
 For the initial data in $H^{1,s}\left(\mathbb{R}\right)\times L^{2,s}\left(\mathbb{R}\right)$, the potentials in the AKNS system can produce nice Jost functions.
-Then by the continuity of the Jost functions, one can expect that small perturbations in this space will not produce small breathers, also see Zhou \cite{Zhou95}.
+Then by the continuity of the Jost functions, one can expect that small perturbations in this space will not produce small breathers.
+This can be found in Zhou \cite{Zhou95}.
 For $s<\frac{1}{2}$, by direct scaling arguments, there exist arbitrarily small breathers.
-Our analysis give a criterion for the weights to establish asymptotic stablity which is sharp to the endpoint $s=\frac{1}{2}$.
+Our analysis give a criterion for the weights to establish asymptotic stability which is sharp to the endpoint $s=\frac{1}{2}$.
+We mention that this borderline case $s=\frac{1}{2}$ remains as an interesting open problem.

 \end{itemize}